How Stone & Wood Turned Its Business Performance Around by Structuring Its Operations

 2. Updating Latest Versions

-Updating work processes used to be so much work for Thomas and his team.
+Updating work processes used to be so much work for Tom and his team.
 They would go through a long and tedious process just to incorporate the latest piece of information into their documents.
 But with SweetProcess, it has become one of the easiest things to do.
-Thomas reveals that this has greatly impacted his day-to-day routine at work.
+Tom reveals that this has greatly impacted his day-to-day routine at work.

 “The biggest win for me is, I’ll go out to review a particular facet of the process, and I’ll be able to pull up the procedure on my phone and edit it on the spot and take photos on the spot.
 So, having it as a mobile platform out in the production environment that we exist in is an invaluable tool.
 Previously, it was—take a few photos, email them to yourself, take them back to your computers, sit down, translate what you remember from out in the floor onto a Word doc.
 It’s made it a lot easier to be able to update things on the fly.”